Penistone

 • Small Housing Development - Planning Application 2025/0775 concerns the building of four houses on Green Belt land between the Smithies Arms and Bower Dell, Oxspring.

 • Penistone Walking Packs - Barnsley Council has funded free Walking Packs for the borough's six Principal Towns, available from Libraries.
 Interactive maps on smartphones are invoked by QR codes on the cards.
+Some errors:

 1. Films started in Penistone Town Hall November 1915, not the 1920s,